CloudLabsAI-Azure/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

    ![time interval](/images1/timeinterval.png)

-   > **Note**: If you observe the **Time interval** is greyed out, click on **Meanwhile, click here to see just resource data** and perform the above step.
+   > **Note: If you observe the **Time interval is greyed out, click on **Meanwhile, click here to see just resource data and perform the above step**.

       ![](https://github.com/CloudLabsAI-Azure/AIW-Azure-Network-Solutions/raw/main/media/timeinterval.png)

 1. Now, you can observe the total number of network traffic flows from **Traffic Visualization**

-    > **Note**: The dashboard may take up to 30 minutes to appear when deployed for the first time.
+    > **Note: The dashboard may take up to 30 minutes to appear when deployed for the first time.
 This is because Traffic Analytics must first aggregate enough data for it to derive meaningful insights.
-If it takes more time, you can perform the next task and can come back later and check on this
+If it takes more time, you can perform the next task and can come back later and check on this**.

       ![traffic visualization](/images1/traffic%20visualisation.png)